 Symptom or error FRU or action, in sequence No beep, power-on indicator on, LCD blank, and no POST.
 Ensure that every connector is connected tightly and correctly.
+Reseat memory module.
 Replace the system board.
 No beep, power-on indicator on, and LCD blank during POST.
-1. Replace the system board.
+Reseat memory module.
+Replace the system board.
+The power-on password prompt appears.
+A power-on password or a supervisor password is set.
+Type the password and press Enter .
+The hard-disk password prompt appears.
+A hard disk password is set.
+Type the password and press Enter .